JohnONeillGMIT/IrisProject2018/README.md

 3. Species ("Outputs") = 3 ...setosa, versicolor, virginica

-Source data wasverified for accuracy from the Iris.csv input file.
+Source data was verified for accuracy from the Iris.csv input file.
 ![Sample of verified output](verifiedoutput.PNG)